DinoChiesa/Apigee-Java-WsSec-Username-Token/README.md

 ### Invoking the Example proxy:

-* Injecting a UsernameToken with a plaintext password, into a SOAP 1.1 message
+* Inject a UsernameToken with a plaintext password, into a SOAP 1.1 message

    ```
    apigee=https://my-apigee-endpoint